Still The Saddest: Trina Offers Apology For Calling Protestors ‘Animals’, Khia Relentlessly Roasts Her

 This is truly the saddest s***…

 Miami rap fans are reeling after a legend made egregiously rancid respectability remarks about the ongoing George Floyd protests.
+We hate it had to be her.

 As previously reported on the “Trick & Trina Morning Show”, Trina decided to blast looters interrupting the peaceful protests ongoing worldwide.
 It sounded very much like that Trina believed property, like the property owned by her friend whose business was destroyed by “animals” acting like “they’ve escaped from a zoo”, is more important than black lives.